greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 title: Working with JSON Data
 ---

-Greenplum Database supports the `json` and `jsonb` data types that store JSON \(JavaScript Object Notation\) data.

 Greenplum Database supports JSON as specified in the [RFC 7159](https://tools.ietf.org/html/rfc7159) document and enforces data validity according to the JSON rules.
 There are also JSON-specific functions and operators available for the `json` and `jsonb` data types.
-See [JSON Functions and Operators](#topic_gn4_x3w_mq).
+See [JSON Functions and Operators](../../../ref_guide/function-summary.html#topic_gn4_x3w_mq).

+Greenplum Database offers two types for storing JSON \(JavaScript Object Notation\) data: `json` and `jsonb`.
+To implement efficient query mechanisms for these data types, Greenplum Database also provides the `jsonpath` data type described in [jsonpath Type](#topic_jsonpath) later in this topic.

 This section contains the following topics: